 Advice and further guidance:

-More information is available at the British Association of Dermatologists website.
-Search for ‘patient information leaflets’ on the British Association of Dermatologists website and NHS UK website.
+Additional information is available at the British Association of Dermatologists website, by searching for ‘patient information leaflets’ on the British Association of Dermatologists website.

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG